mrmarganski/mkdoc/docs/engineering/cad/stage1B.md

 # {{ m1_2_3 }}
 > **Objective:** Learn the fundamentals of FRC power transmissions—including motors, shafts, gears, belts, and chains—and model three different custom gearboxes in Onshape.

+??? info "📋 Prerequisites: Before You Start"
+    Ensure you have successfully completed and received mentor sign-off for the following modules:

+    - [x] **{{ m1_2_2 }}**

+    !!! failure "STOP"
+        If you have not completed the modules above, you do not have the required safety or technical clearance to begin this task.

 So far, you have only designed structural components.
 But to make a robot move, we need power.
 In this module, you will learn how to transfer rotational motion from a motor to a mechanism using gears, belts, and chains.

 ---